oxygenhq/oxygen/README.md

 Oxygen
 =======

-Oxygen is an open source framework and tool-set built on top of Appium, WebdriverIO, and Selenium that significantly simplifies writing and running web automation tests.
-It implements many commonly recurring patterns out-of-the-box and hides complexities of the above backends behind a concise API.
+Oxygen is an open source framework and tool-set built on top of Appium, WebdriverIO, and Selenium that significantly simplifies writing and running automation tests.
+It implements many commonly recurring patterns out-of-the-box and hides complexities of the aforementioned backends behind a concise API.

 ## Supported Platforms